KuruJPerera/Ping_Sweep/README.md

 The script prompts the user to input:

-- The starting IP address (last octet only)
+- The starting IP address
-- The ending IP address (last octet only)
+- The ending IP address

 It then loops through the specified range of IP addresses (in the **192.168.1.X** subnet), sending a single ping packet to each one: